kubeflow/website/content/en/docs/components/model-registry/installation.md

 ### Standalone installation

-If you want to install Model Registry separately from Kubeflow, or to get a later version of Model Registry, you can the Model Registry manifests directly from the [Model Registry repository](https://github.com/kubeflow/model-registry).
+If you want to install Model Registry separately from Kubeflow, or to get a later version of Model Registry, you can install the Model Registry manifests directly from the [Model Registry repository](https://github.com/kubeflow/model-registry).

 The manifests by defaut deploy the Model Registry in the `kubeflow` namespace;
 you must ensure the `kubeflow` namespace is available (e.g.: `kubectl create namespace kubeflow`)